Hoesch AG: History

 In 1965, the Hoesch Group generated a revenue of 2.358 billion Deutsche Marks and employed 48,600 workers.
 At that time, one-fifth of the gainfully employed population in Dortmund worked for "Karl Hoesch."
 This term was a fondly meant token of respect among Hoesch employees and serves as a pars pro toto, particularly for anything related to the Hoesch company.
+That time the company was very profitably run by board members Willy Ochel and Gerhard Elkmann who established a successful sales organization.

 The September Strike, a successful wildcat strike, began on 2 September 1969.

 Amidst the peak of the steel crisis, Hoesch merged in 1972, on the initiative of Fritz Harders, with the Dutch Koninklijke Hoogovens to form the Estel Group.
 However, the collaboration was terminated in 1982 at the behest of then Hoesch CEO Detlev Rohwedder, who was convinced that the corporate cultures were incompatible and that the Dutch steel managers were disadvantaging the interests of the Dortmund business units.
 Rohwedder was awarded "Manager of the Year" in 1983 for the successful restructuring of the Hoesch Group.

 In 1991, as part of a hostile takeover, the Hoesch AG was acquired by the then Krupp Group.
 The economically profitable Hoesch AG was bought through a so-called leveraged buyout by the heavily indebted Krupp AG at the time.
 This hostile takeover thus became the first leveraged buyout of a German stock corporation in the history of the Federal Republic of Germany.